-A reviewer must contact Ginny Dodds, OHE's State Financial Aid Manager, to determine if any students at the institution under audit received Minnesota aid under the Minnesota Dream Act or under Deferred Action for Childhood Arrivals (DACA).
+A reviewer must determine if any students at the institution under audit received Minnesota aid under the Minnesota Dream Act or under Deferred Action for Childhood Arrivals (DACA).
 DACA students may also have worked under State Work Study.
 If there were disbursements to students at the institution, then the reviewer must obtain a list of the students and the amounts disbursed by term by program.